CHECKLIST FOR THE VET

 Routine Veterinary Checkup?
 Take this weekly or daily checklist with you but for the Emergency clinic, this form could save your dog's life!

 Barbara J. Andrews, Publisher

 Veterinarians spend years in training but that doesn’t mean that they are clairvoyant!
-Some vets are just not people-friendly and others act as though owning a dog deprives a person of common sense and reason.
+Some vets are just not people-friendly and others act as though owning a dog deprives a person of a brain.
 Veterinarians are all busy nowadays, in fact, you may only see a vet tech but not to worry, this simple checklist will make your visit productive.

-If your vet occasionally seems to ignore your chatter, forgive him because he is concentrating on the dog.
+If your veterinarian seems to ignore your chatter, forgive him if he's concentrating on the dog.
 Most vets disregard people-babble but the good veterinary practitioner will query owners so if you get tongue-tied or have a lapse of memory, important information can be missed.
-That's where the checklist saves the day.
+That's where your checklist saves the day.

-For example, your dog is sleeping on new carpet but the vet doesn't know that the severe dermatitis could be related to carpet dye and chemicals instead of fleas.
+For example, your dog is sleeping on new carpet but how would your vet know that the severe dermatitis could be related to carpet dye and chemicals instead of fleas?
 A behind-schedule vet may not do the Sherlock Holmes routine so it’s important that you are prepared to help him reach an accurate diagnosis in the shortest possible time.

 Look at it from the veterinary practitioner’s side of the table.
 Can you imagine his exasperation with the owner who plunks a dog on the table and prattles on about FiFi’s preference for pillows rather than dog beds and perhaps her tummy is upset because she lost her pillow?
 Experienced breeders are not likely to bore the vet with such inane speculation but still, when we are worried about our best friend, we do tend to carry on a bit don’t we?